 - Because you own a home, your home equity loan interest may be tax deductible, just like your current mortgage interest.
 Consult a tax advisor to learn more.

-- Discover Home Equity Loans, in particular, has no application fees, origination fees, prepayment penalties, or closing costs.
+- Discover Home Equity Loans, in particular, has no application, origination, or appraisal fees, and no cash is required at closing.

 Credit cards and personal loans are not tax deductible, which means the home equity loan has an additional advantage over other financing.